-The Regulation stipulates that, particularly for non-cash transactions that are subject to the requirement under the Regulation, the obligation to use rupiah would only take effect on 1 July 2015.
+The Regulation stipulates that for noncash transactions that are subject to the requirements under the Regulation, the obligation to use Rupiah will take effect on 1 July 2015.

+Linklaters

+Widyawan & Partners > <

+Allens > < Linklaters
-The Regulation also provides that any existing written agreements relating to non-cash transactions in foreign currency that have been entered into before 1 July 2015 are still effective until said agreement terminates.

-However, even though said agreements can still be carried out using foreign currency, the Regulation stipulates that any further extension and/or amendment of said agreements must be adjusted to comply with this Regulation.
+The Regulation also provides that any existing written agreements relating to non-cash transactions in foreign currency which have been entered into before 1 July 2015, are still effective until said agreement terminates.
+However, even though said agreements can still be carried out using foreign currency, the Regulation stipulates that any further extension and/or amendment (i.e. parties, price, object) of said agreements must be adjusted to comply with the Regulation.
+The BI Circular confirms that derivative agreements under an umbrella agreement (i.e. purchase orders, delivery orders) signed on or after 1 July 2015 are also subject to the Regulation.

-The extensions and/or amendments in respect of Exempted Transactions as stated in paragraph 1.2 above are also exempted from the obligations to use rupiah.
+As for the extensions and/or amendments in respect of Exempted Transactions as stated in paragraph 1.2 above, said extensions and amendments are also exempted from the obligations to use Rupiah.